Edith Atkins

 Edith Atkins (2 February 1920 – 28 August 1999) was a racing cyclist and a prolific breaker of long-distance records in the 1950s.
 She completed 12 different record-breaking journeys.
 The records included Land's End to John o' Groats; Land's End to London; Holyhead to London; London to York, London to Edinburgh; and London to Great Yarmouth.
 On 12 July 1953 she covered 422 mi in 24 hours, breaking the London to York; 12-hour, and London to Edinburgh records along the way.
 Two weeks later she also broke Land's End to John o' Groats.
-She died aged 79 when she was hit by a car while pushing her bicycle across a pedestrian road crossing.
+She died aged 79 when she was hit by a motorist while pushing her bicycle across a pedestrian road crossing.

 Early life

 Edie Atkins, born Sharman, in Bilston, Staffordshire, England, was less than 5 ft tall.
 Her light build led her to take up gymnastics as a child and she excelled to champion level.
 Her first bicycle was one won by her mother in a whist drive.
 She took up cycling seriously when Roland (Ron) Atkins lent her a bicycle for a weekend ride and she discovered her ability.
 She moved from the Coventry Meteor Road Club to join Coventry Road Club in 1938 and the couple married two years later, Ron having acknowledged that she could ride faster than him.
 World War II ended thoughts of racing.
 One of their two children, John Atkins, was an international cyclo-cross rider and national champion.